 The English auction is also known as an open outcry auction and is the most commonly used type today.
 It is an open ascending price auction where participants bid against each other, with each subsequent bid being higher than the previous bid.
 The auctioneer announces the prices, and the bidders call out their bids until no participant is willing to bid higher.
 The process ends when the auctioneer accepts the highest final bid.
 This type of auction is commonly used for selling wine, antiques, tobacco, and art.

-The Dutch auction is used in the Netherlands to sell farm produce and flowers.
-It is an open descending price auction where the auctioneer starts with a high asking price and lowers the bid until one of the bidders is willing to accept the auctioneer’s price, or when the seller’s reserve price is achieved.
-The goods for sale are allocated based on the bid order, where the first highest bidder picks their items, followed by the second highest bidder, and so on until the order’s been exhausted.
+This is an open descending price auction where the auctioneer starts with a high asking price and lowers the bid until one of the bidders is willing to accept the auctioneer’s price, or when the seller’s reserve price is achieved.
+The goods for sale are allocated based on the bid order, where the first highest bidder picks their items, followed by the second-highest bidder, and so on until the order has been exhausted.
 Dutch auctions are used for perishable commodities such as flowers, fish, tobacco, and occasionally for investment securities.

-The second-price sealed-bid auction is similar to the first-price sealed-bid, except the highest bidder gets the item at the price of the second highest bidder.
-For example, if the highest bidder won an auction with a bi of $500, and the preious high bid was $480, the the winning bidder only has to pay $480 for the item being sold.
+The second-price sealed-bid auction is similar to the first-price sealed-bid, except the highest bidder gets the item at the price of the second-highest bidder.
+For example, if the highest bidder won an auction with a bid of $500, and the previous high bid was $480, then the winning bidder only has to pay $480 for the item being sold.